[Ceylon / Indian / Surinam / Chinese / Vietnamese Spinach; Broad Bologi,

 Poi Baagi, Calaloo, Buffalo Spinach; Mong Toi (Viet); Paag-Prung,

-Phak plang yai, phalpang (Thai); Phakkang (Laos); Alugbati, Dundula,
+Phak plang yai, phalpang (Thai); Phakkang, Pak pang (Laos); Alugbati,

-Grana, Libato (Philippines); Niviti (Sri Lanka); Gendola, Remayong,
+Dundula, Grana, Libato (Philippines); Niviti (Sri Lanka); Gendola,

-Pui Shak (Bengali); Kodip PasaLi (Tamil); Tsuru Murasa Kai (Japan);
+Poi (India); Pui Shak (Bengali); Kodip PasaLi (Tamil); Tsuru Murasa Kai

-Not related to regular spinach but rather to cactus and purslane (order Caryophyllales (Carnations)), this plant has a similar flavor to spinach, but milder without so much oxalic acid.
-The leaves are thick, almost succulent.
+Not related to regular spinach but rather to cactus and purslane (order Caryophyllales (Carnations)), this plant has a flavor vaguely similar to spinach, but more earthy and much milder due to low oxalic acid content.
+The leaves are thick, almost succulent, and actually quite filling.
 One cultivar, "Rubra", has red stems.

 While regular spinach is a cool temperate plant which doesn't like the tropics at all, Malabar Spinach is a tropical vine.
 A fast growing perennial, it is harvested continuously by cutting new growth.
 It can be grown as an annual in warmer temperate regions.